comp195/senior-project-spring-2022-autopath/README.md

 - [x] Web - Login & Registration
 - [x] Web - Create a 2D grid
+- [ ] Web - Make 2D grid expandable
 - [x] Web - Add ability for users to add their own start and stop locations
 - [x] Web - Add ability for users to add their nodes and walls
 - [x] Web - Develop random maze generation
 - [x] Web - Enable pathfinding visualization for Djikstra
 - [x] Web - Enable pathfinding visualization for A*
-- [ ] Web - Enable pathfinding visualization for BFS
+- [x] Web - Enable pathfinding visualization for BFS
-- [ ] Web - Enable pathfinding visualization for DFS
+- [x] Web - Enable pathfinding visualization for DFS
 - [x] Web - Deploy website to AWS
+- [ ] Web - Integrate Node.js in AWS
 - [ ] VR - Design the virtual maze world
 - [x] VR - Enable the ability for the user to roam around and interact with the world
 - [ ] VR - Random maze generation